-- Fully automated warming
+- Fully automated warming;

-- Fully automated cache updates after changes are applied
+- Fully automated cache updates after changes are applied;

-- List of pages excluded from warming
+- List of pages excluded from warming;

-- Performance reports
+- Performance reports;

-- Log with warmer-related data
+- Log with warmer-related data.

 The core principle behind the Amasty Full Page Cache Warmer Magento 2 extension is based on the ability to monitor store pages and add them to the cache warming queue if necessary.
 The process is fully automated, so you can save tons of time and effort by installing the module.
-When the queue is generated, the Magento 2 cache warmer processes it using cron: all the pages are created based on multiple parameters (you get lots of combinations), and then the extension caches them.
+When the queue is generated, the Magento 2 cache warmer processes it using cron.
+All the pages are created based on multiple parameters (you get lots of combinations), and then the extension caches them.

-To apply more precise configuration, save time, and get correct data, the Amasty Full Page Cache Warmer Magento 2 module offers some advanced settings.
+To apply a more precise configuration, save time, and get correct data, the Amasty Full Page Cache Warmer Magento 2 module offers some advanced settings.
 First of all, you can specify pages to be warmed on the basis of the customer group, currency, and store view.
 Note that all URLs of newly created or updated pages are automatically added to the warmer queue.
 Besides, you can view 2 report types: Status codes and Warmed pages.
 Alternatively, it is possible to access a detailed cache warming log.
-The appropriate grid illustrates such information as date, currency, store view, customer group, and other.
+The appropriate grid illustrates such information as date, currency, store view, customer group, and more.

 As for the debug mode, it provides the Status & Hints option.
 Note that the option works only on the staging environment with native Magento cache.
 As for the normal mode, the Magento 2 FPC warmer extension supports both Magento 2 Varnish Cache and default File Cache.

-In Page combinations, you can configure cache warming for pages that satisfy specific requirements.
+In Page Combinations, you can configure cache warming for pages that satisfy specific requirements.
 There are three filters to be activated: customer groups, currencies, and stores.
 For each filter, you can select one or several parameters.

 In Connection Settings, enable/disable HTTP authentication and specify its parameters.
 The option must be activated when the website is protected with .htaccess.
 Next, you can enable certificate verification.
 This feature must be turned on only if the FPC warmer doesn’t work for HTTPS.

 Next, go to System -> Amasty FPC Warmer -> Warmer Queue.
-As mentioned above, all pages in the queue are placed here automatically.
+As mentioned above, all pages in the queue are included here automatically.
 Alternatively, you can manually generate the queue at any time and trigger URLs processing: just hit the appropriate button above the grid.
 As for the queue grid, it displays URLs and their rate.

-Under System -> Amasty FPC Warmer -> Warmer Log, you can find the log grid that shows already warmed URLs.
+Under System -> Amasty FPC Warmer -> Warmer Log, you will find the log grid that shows already warmed URLs.
 It is possible to filter log data by any parameter you need.
-The grid itself contains the following columns:

 - Date – date and time when an URL was warmed;